seanluyk/audio101/activities.md

 - Use the speed up/slow down features and toggle between recordings to do some close listening
 - For more help using Sonic Lineup, refer to [Sonic Lineup: A Brief Reference](https://sonicvisualiser.org/sonic-lineup/doc/reference/1.0/en/index.html)
 ## 3.0 Use the Command Line (SoX) to Manipulate Audio Files
- - If you haven't already done so or need help, [install SoX](https://github.com/seanluyk/audio101/blob/master/SoX_installation.md)
+ - If you haven't already done, [install SoX](https://github.com/seanluyk/audio101/blob/master/SoX_installation.md) -If you're having trouble installing it, let me know!
  - For the activities below, use your Captain John Black files created in activity 1.3, or other files you brought with you
 ### 3.1 Get metadata about an audio file
 - Open **Terminal**
-- **Navigate** to your Audio 101 files using the command line
+- Navigate to your Audio 101 files using the command line
 - In **Terminal** type:
 ~~~shell
 sox filename.wav -n stat